-If you haven't already done so, we recommend that you speak to a financial adviser before taking an income from your pension savings.
+If you haven't already done so, we recommend you speak to a financial adviser before taking an income from your pension savings.

 If you’re considering taking money out of your pension as a one-off without speaking to a financial adviser and you’ve already taken a one-off taxable income payment in the past, you might be able to request a non-advised income payment.

 Before you complete your request, you should make sure you have enough money in your plan to make the income payment and you understand the impact this will have on the rest of your pension savings.